sidagarwal04/linkmagic/README.md

 *   Node.js (v20 or later recommended)
 *   npm or yarn or pnpm
-*   A Firebase project (for authentication and deployment)
+*   A Firebase project (required only for deployment to Firebase Hosting)

 ### Installation